-The borers leave a telltale sign: Frass, which looks like sawdust, accumulates outside their entry hole.
+Squash vine borers leave a telltale sign: frass, which looks like sawdust, accumulates outside their entry hole.
 Watch for multiple entry holes; a large squash can host up to 100 borers.

 The worms, which are white with a black head and grow about an inch long, are the larval form.
 Adult borers are gray moths with furry red legs and clear rear wings.
 They look a bit like a wasp.